 Accurate building geometry captured via drawing.tool

 Internal loads, including daily variability via schedules assigned via Room Templates

-External environment defined by standard or user specified .epw weather file
+External environment defined by a standard or user-specified .epw weather file

-EnergyPlus runs several levels of calculations for each zone, system and plant within a model producing design heating and cooling loads along with flow rates for air and other fluids.
-In loadmodeling.tool version 1.0 only the zone level calculations are performance producing cooling, heating and air flow results for every room in the model.
+EnergyPlus runs several levels of calculations for each zone, system, and plant within a model producing design heating and cooling loads along with flow rates for air and other fluids.
+In loadmodeling.tool version 2.0 the zone and system level calculations are performed producing cooling, heating, and airflow results for every zone and air system in the model.
 Load is calculated for each time step of the design days specified and the peak value total cooling or heating values are reported.
 A breakdown of the components of these peak loads is also calculated via the EnergyPlus Sizing Manager.
 For full information on the EnergyPlus sizing methods used by loadmodleing.tool refer to this Engineering Reference.